 What Is Specific Learning Disability

-An individual with a specific learning disability (SLD) has one or more impairments of basic psychological processes involved in language, spoken or written which may manifest itself in an imperfect ability to listen, think, speak, write, spell, or do mathematical calculations.
-It encompasses a diverse group of disorders.
+An individual with a specific learning disability (SLD) has one or more impairments in basic psychological processes involved in understanding or using language.
+The deficits manifest themselves as having imperfect ability to listen, think, speak write, spell, or do mathematical calculations.
+SLD encompasses a diverse group of disorders.
 Perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia also fall under this disability category1.

-First adopted by the National Joint Committee for Learning Disabilities in 1981,
+First adopted by the National Joint Committee in the United States for Learning Disabilities in 1981,

-It is not the result of visual, hearing, or motor disabilities, of mental retardation, of emotional disturbance, or of environmental, cultural, or economic disadvantage.
+Specific learning disability is not the result of the visual, hearing, or motor disabilities, mental retardation, emotional disturbance, environmental, cultural differences, or economic disadvantage.

-In 2019-2020, 14% of all public school students received special education services under the Individuals with Disabilities Education Act (IDEA), in which 33% was in the specific learning disabilities category3.
+In 2019-2020, 14% of students in public schools received special education services under the Individuals with Disabilities Education Act (IDEA), in which 33% was in the specific learning disabilities category3.

 Specific Learning disability is different from generalized learning failure in that children with specific learning disabilities usually have average or above-average intelligence.
-They have many areas of strength while struggling with other types of learning issues.
+While they struggle in some areas with learning, they also have many strengths.

 “You cannot judge a fish by its ability to climb a tree.”